Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Key Security Criteria in Cross-domain Multi-agent LLM Systems

 \subsection{Data-centric Challenges}

-\para{(C5) Cross-domain Provenance Obscurity}: Tracking data and actions becomes obscured when agents span different organizational domains.
-Each domain typically maintains separate logging, data retention policies, and auditing tools, preventing any unified trace of an event's origin. \revise{Further, an LLM's internal representations irreversibly entangle inputs throughout all interconnected neurons at each layer, meaning that once data from one domain is processed, it loses any discrete label or tag identifying its source~\cite{he2024emerged}.} Unlike traditional software where taint tracking or information flow control can explicitly label and follow data~\cite{taintdroid}, an LLM's transformation of input into distributed latent features defies such tracing~\cite{siddiqui2024}.
-Consequently, if a piece of malicious or sensitive information passes from one domain's agent to another, it becomes nearly impossible to pinpoint which input triggered a given action or decision downstream~\cite{peignelefebvre2025multi}.
+\para{(C5) Cross-domain Provenance Obscurity:} Tracking data and actions becomes obscured when agents span different organizational domains.
+Each domain maintains separate logs, data retention policies, and auditing tools, preventing a unified trace of an event's origin.
+Furthermore, an LLM's internal representations entangle inputs across neurons, so once data from one domain is processed, it loses any discrete label or tag identifying its source~\cite{he2024emerged}.
+Consequently, if a piece of malicious or sensitive information passes from one domain's agent to another, it becomes nearly impossible to pinpoint which input triggered a downstream action or decision~\cite{peignelefebvre2025multi, taintdroid, siddiqui2024, Yang2024}.